dkx2077/dkx2077.github.io/README.md

 ## Introduction

-This is an academic personal website template based on bootstrap.
+This is my personal website.